 Missed a Sermon?

-If you missed Pastor Chuck's Sermons, please check out the DVD's in the entry to the church Fellowship Hall.
+If you missed Pastor Chuck's sermons, please visit the "videos" Facebook page (you do not need to be a Facebook member to view) or check out the DVD's in the entry to the church Fellowship Hall.

 EIGHT DAYS IN ARKANSAS